 But don’t just take this from me.
-Forbes contributor Alex Taub (who runs business development at payments startup Dwolla) thinks front end development is one of the best skills non-technical startup employees can pick up.
+Forbes contributor and author Alex Taub (who runs business development at payments startup Dwolla) thinks front end development is one of the best skills non-technical startup employees can pick up.
 If you’re convinced this is something you should learn, you’re in luck because there is a Skillshare class available to help you pick up these HTML/CSS skillz (yeah, I just did that).

 8. Configuring and managing your helpdesk / tech support solution.

 Zendesk is pretty popular these days but there are plenty of other solutions out there to choose from if that doesn’t meet your company’s needs.

 9. Creating basic marketing landing pages designed to capture leads.